NICMx/FORT-validator/docs/index.md

 ---
 title: Home
-descrption: FORT validator is a RPKI Relying Party, a tool offered as part of the FORT project.
+descrption: FORT validator is an RPKI Relying Party, a tool offered as part of the FORT project.
 It performs the validation of the entire RPKI repository and serves the resulting ROAs for easy access by your routers.
 ---

 # {{ page.title }}